Safeguarded AI for Supply Chains

 The “Safeguarded AI for Logistics & Supply-chains” (SAILS) project, led by HASH, is being undertaken in conjunction with researchers from the Department of Computer Science at the University of Oxford.

-Jointly, HASH and Oxford are developing state-of-the-art, AI-based solutions to challenges that exist in biopharmaceutical supply chains, modeling processes such as new product introduction, network optimization, safety stock sizing, and temperature excursion handling.
+Jointly, HASH and Oxford are developing state-of-the-art, AI-based solutions to challenges that exist in chemical and biopharmaceutical supply chains, modeling processes such as new product introduction, network optimization, safety stock sizing, and temperature excursion handling.

 Nobuko Yoshida, Oxford’s Christopher Strachey Chair of Computing, said, "We’re excited to be working with the team at HASH, building on their experience developing trustworthy AI for safety-critical industries, and combining it with our research."